 Check out this counseling video:

 However, after having spent two hours completely free of academic stress, you will find it easy to attain the focus and the mindset.
-This ensures the work gets complete and the syllabus is covered.
+This ensures the work gets completed and the syllabus is covered.
+Thus, you find the balance in life.

 Create a Comprehensive List of Work to Be Done for Academic Work